benjaminhardy28/Portfolio/Platform Game/README.md

 # Platformer

+This project is organized using Maven and it is written completely in Java.

 This is a platform game made entirely in java using Java Swing for the front end.
 Everything was built from scratch, including game animations and collisison.
 It contains the key componenets like a player, a monitoring enemy, platforms (ofc), and and end goal of reaching the anchor.